IlievskiV/IlievskiV.github.io/_blog/2023-01-18-code-carbon.md

 Indeed, **CodeCarbon** tracked and logged many aspects of the training process.
 The summary of every run is saved as one row in a file named `emissions.csv` by default.
 My general opinion is that it lacks better techniques to track the CPU consumption.

-The library also comes with command line tool named `carbonboard` that produces a dashboard showing equivalents of the carbon emission produced by the experiment.
+The library also comes with a command line tool named `carbonboard` that produces a dashboard showing equivalents of the carbon emission produced by the experiment.
 An example for the experiment we did above is shown below:

 <center>